EurovisionworldEurovisionworld

 A mascot of confidence

-We continue to speak about Eurovision and we travel to last year's contest in Malmö, a rather controversial year:
+We continue speaking about Eurovision and we travel back to last year's contest in Malmö, a rather controversial year:

 Even so, Go-Jo considers himself a very competitive person and admits that his goal is to bring the trophy home: